Part Time Work Options in Singapore for Indian Students

 Part time work options in Singapore

-Work Permissions While Studying
+• Work Permissions While Studying in Singapore

-Part-Time Jobs in Singapore for Students
+Part-Time Jobs in Singapore for Indian Students

-International students can work part time while they are studying in Singapore.
+International students can work part time while they are studying in Singaporean universities.
 The Ministry of Manpower (MOM) has set rules for that.
 They make sure students focus on studies first, and work does not affect education.
 Before starting any job, students must have the proper work pass.
 Many universities also partner with companies and provide part-time job opportunities for their students.

-Job Wage (SGD per hour)
+Part-Time Job Options Wage (SGD per hour)

 Waiter/Service Staff SGD 10 to 20